tradle/why-hypercore/FAQ.md

 - See at the bottom of [Hypercore protocol page](https://hypercore-protocol.org/)
 - See discussion forum where people [showcase their Hyper projects](https://discordapp.com/channels/709519409932140575/712037351244955809/712037741126221924).

+### How integrity of the data is assured?

+Hypercore goes into great length to provide data integrity.
+For that it uses a Merkle tree hashing into it each block that is added to the append-only log.
+On every change the root of the Merkle tree is signed by the private key of the of this Hypercore (note that this also creates a limitation of a single writer, see later how it is overcome).
+When Hypercore is shared to another peer, with the help of Merkle branches it is possible to to prove authenticity and integrity of of a subset of blocks, without sharing the whole Hypercore.
+This allows creation of many different use cases, like distributed caching, bandwidth sharing, etc.

+Append-only log also allows to recover the state of Hypercore at any prior a point-in-time, a highly desirable function in databases.
+It allows to preserve Hypercore backup snapshots at a particular point in time.

+In addition, Hypercore supports versioning of data elements, a capability highly sought after in enterprise systems.
+Versioning allows protect data from accidental overwrite by a human being or a broken or malicious program.
+It also provides auditability and regulatory compliance.

 ### Is there support for social key recovery?

 No. But a community solution and other open source projects exist that can possibly be adapted.